My latest book is published today, October 7 – just in time for Christmas (!).

 Digital Photo Workflow (Made Easy) is a short book that tries to cover everything and to make it look easy – or at least make it the obvious way to work.
-That’s quite an ambitious scope and one that may seem beyond 128 pages, but I often find that learning soon grinds to a halt once it’s smothered by a book piling on the detail.
-Instead this is more about understanding the overall tasks, fitting them together, and equipping the reader with guidance about best practice.
+That’s quite an ambitious scope and one that may seem beyond 128 pages, but I often find that learning soon grinds to a halt once it’s smothered by how much detail one can offer in a larger volume.
+Instead this book is more about appreciating the overall tasks, fitting them together, and equipping the reader with guidance about best practice.

-So while it shows a lot of Lightroom, it doesn’t pretend to be a slider-by-slider manual.
-It might have included a lengthy chapter on catalogues, for instance, but instead steers the reader towards using a single catalogue and not fragmenting one’s workflow.
-It tells you about folders in Lightroom, but the bullet point is avoiding the (natural) temptation to use them to categorize your pictures.
+While it teaches you a lot about Lightroom, it doesn’t pretend to be a slider-by-slider manual.
+It’s a short book that tries to cover everything you need to know to get going, and the right way to do things.
+So instead of having a lengthy chapter on using multiple catalogues, for instance, instead it points the reader directly towards using a single catalogue and not fragmenting one’s workflow.
+It tells you about folders in Lightroom, but makes clear that you need to avoid the (natural) temptation to use folders to categorize your pictures.
+Folders store, keywords categorize.
 For those who won’t start using keywords because it’s too big a job, there’s some pretty brutal advice about the journey of a thousand miles beginning with a single step.
 There’s a lot of best practice in there, but sweetened and expressed in familiar language.
-It’s a bit of a wolf in sheep’s clothing.
+So it’s a bit of a wolf in sheep’s clothing.

 Once you know which direction to go, you can figure out the sliders and which buttons to press.